WillemHoman/doctrine2/Readme.md

 ## Optional
 Enable the the general log file so you can see the actual sql being run against the database.

-Beware of enabling the general if your doctrine database is on the same mysql server as another database which runs a lot of queries.
+Beware of enabling the  log if your doctrine database shares the mysql server with another database which runs a lot of queries (xC-APP cough cough).
 Your log file will grow very large, very quickly.

 Update `/etc/mysql/conf.d/mysql.cnf` and add the following `mysqld` section